ecmwf-actions/reusable-workflows/sync-files/anemoi/.github/PULL_REQUEST_TEMPLATE/pull_request_template-core.md

 {% block testing %}
 -   [ ] I have tested the changes on a single GPU
 -   [ ] I have tested the changes on multiple GPUs / multi-node setups
--   [ ] I have run the Benchmark Profiler against the old version of the code
+-   [ ] I have run the [Benchmark Profiler](https://anemoi.readthedocs.io/projects/training/en/latest/user-guide/benchmarking.html) against the old version of the code

+{% endblock %}

+{% block documentation %}
 {% endblock %}

 {% block dependencies %}